 My husband and I spent ten days in Italy sightseeing Rome, Ostia, Florence, Siena, Pisa, Venice, and the islands of Burano, Murano, and Torcello.
 Were we busy?
 Absolutely!!
 I can say we made the most of our trip.
 We chose to travel in October.
 Some people say that is a horrible time to be in Venice, but we had great weather and minimal rain.
 Nevertheless, it didn't stop us!
 Pack a poncho and hit the cobblestone streets.
 While in Rome, you will continuously stumble upon one pristine cathedral after another.
 You cannot go wrong walking aimlessly around the city (but be smart & be safe).
 Don't be afraid to hop on the train and head to the coast to see Ostia, take a bus to Siena, and ride a bike down the Appian Way.
 From Venice, take a tour to the other islands to see glass and lace making.
 Be adventurous, you may not return for a long time, if ever.

 If you're setting out to travel to Italy, I would like to think you're comfortable in a foreign nation.
 The tip is this, not everyone is a terrorist or a thief - be polite, learn some Italian greetings and phrases.
 If you're standing in a line at a museum and a lady with a cup walks by asking you for money, just respond politely.
 If you're at the train station and some random person offers assistance to help you get your ticket and get to the correct platform, they most likely would like compensation for their service.
 It's ok.
 Hopefully, you're prepared and can offer them a little something in return for saving you time.
 Furthermore, ALWAYS be aware of your surroundings and keep your luggage close by - try to avoid having your things stolen.
-Check the resources page for helpful travel gear.
+Check this post out for recommendations on travel gear.

 Things to see and do